TRUTH

 The third angel of the ‘Daughters of Science’ is ‘Truth’.
 In The Golden Seat, ‘Truth’ is also one of the three ‘legs’ of the seat: Beauty, Truth & Goodness (Plato’s natural theology).
 One cannot truly understand one without the other.
 We integrate truth in our worldview to complete the picture: Beauty and Truth; Goodness and Truth.

 Defining what is ‘truth’ dates back to Plato.
-Being the first philosopher to define knowledge, Plato created a 3-level (tripartite) definition of knowledge of which Truth was the first requirement:
+Being the first philosopher to define knowledge, Plato created a 3-level (tripartite) definition of knowledge of which Truth was a requirement:

 3. There must be sufficient evidence for it (it must be justified).